kyma-project/kyma/docs/03-tutorials/00-application-connectivity/ra-04-configure-runtime-agent-with-compass.md

----
-title: Configure Runtime Agent with Compass
+# Configure Runtime Agent with Compass
----

 This tutorial shows how to configure Runtime Agent with Compass.